 HHM works primarily alongside the local church in carrying out its activities as, where it exists, the local church forms the bedrock of community life in many villages across the region.
 We are not, however, exclusive in our actions.
-Our Christian faith, demands that we respect the rights and choices of the people we serve.
+Our Christian faith demands that we respect the rights and choices of all people we serve.
 As such, we work equally alongside villagers of any faith or none.
 We provide non-discriminatory humanitarian aid and development services in the areas of health, education and food security.

 To find out more about each organisation, click on the tabs below.

-HHM contributes signiﬁcantly leadership across the region, with its origins and ongoing development responsive to needs articulated from the local community.
-HHM have spent signiﬁcant time building connections at multple levels with local, regional and national civilian authorities, as well as an extensive network across civil society stakeholder groups.
-HHM’s reputation now precedes itself, with many villages requesting support for health and education interventions from across the region.
-This credibility to reach and mobilise communities affords the opportunity for leveraging signiﬁcant inﬂuence and impact despite limited resources.
+HHM contributes signiﬁcantly to leadership across the region.
+It works hard to ensure its ongoing development is responsive to needs identified by local communities.
+HHM has spent signiﬁcant time building connections at multiple levels with local, regional and national civilian authorities, as well as an extensive network across civil society stakeholder groups.
+HHM’s reputation now precedes itself, with many villages requesting support for health and education interventions.
+This credibility to reach and mobilise communities affords the opportunity for leveraging signiﬁcant inﬂuence and, therefore, achieving measurable improvements despite limited resources.

 HHM is based in the Mara town of Lailenpi in western Chin State.
-Originally a village, Lailenpi was inaugurated as a town in 2016 in recognition of both Health and Hope’s work and the resilience of local people to bring transformation through self-determined change.
+Originally a village, Lailenpi was inaugurated as a town in 2016 in recognition of both Health & Hope’s work and the resilience of local people to bring transformation through self-determined change.
 The population has more than doubled to over 3,000 in the last decade and was visited in February 2017 by the Vice President and Cabinet members who came to see the work of HHM and the achievements of the townspeople.